 - Confirmation that Government advice is sufficient for businesses to claim on their insurance if appropriate pandemic cover is in place

-- Commercial tenants who cannot pay their rent until 30th September are protected from eviction.
-However, this is not a rental holiday
+- Commercial tenants who cannot pay their rent until 30th June are protected from eviction

 - IR35 legislation to be delayed until at least April 2021